 What kind of apples do you use to make applesauce?

-When you are making applesauce you can use all sweet apples or a mix of sweet and tart apples.
+When you are make applesauce, you can use all sweet apples or a mix of sweet and tart apples.
+Choose apples that will stay somewhat firm after baking.

 These apple varieties make the best sauce: